Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 - Fats + emulsifiers work best together; neither alone gives the same extension as the combination.

-Cereform Stafresh SG Crumb Softener (prod_01KJABEE81H8NG6M352DA7QX35) and Cereform Stasoft
+Cereform Stafresh SG Crumb Softener and Cereform Stasoft Bread Improver are both designed for this application.

 9. Microbiological spoilage

-FLAG: Microbiological spoilage of bread is a food-safety matter.
+Food safety: Microbiological spoilage of bread is a food-safety matter.
 Any batch showing rope symptoms or unexplained mould must be quarantined and not sold.
 Consult a food safety adviser before resuming production.

 9.1 Mould

 Mould on bread is almost always a post-baking contamination event, not a baking failure.
 The crust surface of correctly baked bread is effectively sterile.
-Mould growth between baking and display or packaging indicates: (a) contaminated cooling equipment or slicers; (b) bread packaged while still warm, creating condensation in the wrapper; or (c) high ambient spore load in the cooling area. [src-059, src-060]
+Mould growth between baking and display or packaging indicates: (a) contaminated cooling equipment or slicers; (b) bread packaged while still warm, creating condensation in the wrapper; or (c) high ambient spore load in the cooling area.

 Process remedies: Cool bread fully to ≤35°C core before slicing or packaging; clean slicing and packing equipment on every shift.